 Uses and benefits of compression socks

-Insurance companies often require patients to try conservative therapy such as compression stockings first before being eligible for other vein treatments.
+As noted above, Insurance companies require patients try conservative therapy such as compression stockings first before becoming eligible for other vein treatments.
 Doctors also prescribe the use of compression stockings after other vein treatments such as sclerotherapy or surgery in order to improve healing and outcomes and reduce complications.

 Wearing compression stockings while flying is an effective preventative measure to help reduce the risk for deep vein thrombosis (DVT), a serious, potentially life-threatening condition where blood clots form, typically in the legs, and then move to the lungs.
 One of the risk factors for DVT is sitting for long periods of time, such as when flying or traveling by car.

 Compression stockings have also been shown to help alleviate these symptoms in certain cases: